eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Dump and clear
 --------------

-Same as the previous one but clearing the the statistics data of all the entities.
+Same as the previous one but clearing the statistics data of all the entities.

 Quit
 ----